 Neurotrophic keratitis is a degenerative disease that affects the cornea, the outer layer of the eye.
 It is caused by an impairment of corneal sensory innervation, leading to decreased corneal sensitivity.

 For normal vision, the cornea must be completely clear.
 With neurotrophic keratitis, the lack of sensation prevents patients from properly protecting the cornea, making it more prone to damage.
-The insentate cornea can lead to blurred or clouded vision and, eventually, blindness.
+The insensate cornea can lead to blurred or clouded vision and, eventually, blindness.
 At The Institute for Advanced Reconstruction, we offer corneal neurotization surgery for NK, an advanced, minimally invasive procedure that restores corneal sensation to prevent further damage and blindness.

 Understanding Neurotrophic Keratitis